Clara Benson: Education

-Benson graduated with a Bachelor of Arts in chemistry from U of T in 1899 (the first woman to do so) and continued straight into PhD studies.
-She earned her doctorate in 1903, making her one of the first two women to earn a Ph.D. from the University of Toronto (U of T) (the other being philosophy student Emma Baker).
+She graduated with a Bachelor of Arts in chemistry in 1899, at age 24, becoming the first woman to earn a Bachelor of Arts in chemistry at the University of Toronto, and proceeded directly to doctoral studies.
+In 1903, at age 28, she earned her PhD, one of the first two women to receive a doctorate from the university; the other was philosophy student Emma Baker.

-Benson's doctoral research, supervised by William Lash Miller, examined reaction rates of inorganic salt solutions.
-Her thesis, The rates of the reactions in solutions containing ferrous sulphate, potassium iodide, and chromic acid was published in the Journal of Physical Chemistry (JPC) in May, 1903.
+Her doctoral research, supervised by William Lash Miller, examined the kinetics of reactions in inorganic salt solutions.
+The work formed the basis of her thesis, The rates of the reactions in solutions containing ferrous sulphate, potassium iodide, and chromic acid, published in the Journal of Physical Chemistry in May 1903.